Aarav7162/lego_driving_sim/README.md

 ## Credits

-- **Hardware design and integration**, and most of the Python logic: *Your Name*
+- **Hardware design and integration**, and most of the Python logic: Aarav Kapasi
-- **HTML dashboard styling** and certain ESP8266 code blocks were generated with the help of AI and then adapted by *Your Name*
+- **HTML dashboard styling** and certain ESP8266 code blocks were generated with the help of AI and then configured by Aarav Kapasi
-- The **quadratic ultrasonic motion detection approach** for smoother braking was designed by *Your Name*